mrzool/mrzool.github.io/index.md

 You've reached the website of Mattia Tezzele, web developer with background in sociology and economics.

 I make things with code.
 My interests cross over many things, mostly in the areas of frontend development, typography, data visualization, information architecture, responsive design, and human language.
-Besides that, I like Unix, Vim, Git, Bash, CSS, and open source software.
+Besides that, I like Unix, Vim, Git, Bash, web standards, and open source software.

 I've recently started writing on technical things.
 Here are a few articles: